 To request our outreach services, please contact Betsy Pierce or contact our office at 270-745-3159.

 Remember you are not alone in your sadness; other pet lovers understand.
-For persons who don't understand or who make unfeeling comments or who never were close to a pet themselves, let's find it in our hearts to pity them.
-They don't know what they've missed.
+For persons who do not understand or who make unfeeling comments or who never were close to a pet themselves, let's find it in our hearts to pity them.
+They do not know what they have missed.

 So let yourself embrace your grief and feel it, embrace the memories, and embrace the joy your pet brought.
 It was worth it all.